Insights into Symmetry and Substitution Patterns Governing Singlet-Triplet Energy Gap in the Chemical Space of Azaphenalenes: Conclusions

 The fifth-generation OLEDs rely critically on the inverted singlet–triplet gaps (STGs)\cite{tuvckova2022origin}, a unique feature of light-emitting molecules that operate via delayed fluorescence from inverted singlet and triplet states (DFIST)~\cite{aizawa2022delayed}.
 Molecules exhibiting this behavior are termed inverted singlet-triplet energy gap (INVEST) systems\cite{li2022organic,loos2023heptazine,loos2025correction}.
 Achieving INVEST depends on a delicate interplay of molecular topology, electronic structure, and geometric stability.
 Despite intense research interest, only a handful of molecules have been experimentally confirmed to possess negative STGs, among which azaphenalenes (APs) represent the most promising and systematically studied class.
 In this work, we present a comprehensive enumeration and analysis of all possible N-substituted APs, reporting 104 unique molecules.
 These were classified as topologically charge-stabilizing (N substitution at electron-rich sites), topologically charge-destabilizing (N substitution at electron-deficient sites), or mixed, depending on the location of the N atoms in the periphery.
 We also compiled prior studies on this molecular family, noting that only 24 of the 104 possible APs have been explored before.

 We highlighted the critical role of geometry optimization in accurately determining STGs and, hence, in identifying genuine INVEST systems.
-The pseudo–Jahn--Teller (pJT) distortions inherent in several APs are not captured by methods such as B3LYP and MP2\cite{majumdar2024influence}.
+While pseudo–Jahn--Teller (pJT) distortions in the closed-shell electronic ground state already require careful treatment, the physically relevant quantities for INVEST are the adiabatic (0–0) STGs, which are particularly sensitive to symmetry-lowering distortions in the open-shell excited states.
+Such pJT distortions in excited states are generally more prevalent and pronounced than in the ground state and can qualitatively alter the STG upon relaxation.
+Vertical STGs evaluated at high-symmetry geometries therefore provide only an initial indication of a possible inversion, whereas reliable conclusions require adiabatic gaps obtained at fully relaxed geometries.
+The pJT distortions inherent in several APs are not captured by methods such as B3LYP and MP2\cite{majumdar2024influence}.
 For distortion-prone systems, only CCSD(T)-quality geometries provide reliable, stable structures.
 To achieve this accuracy efficiently, we employed a geometry extrapolation scheme based on basis-set additivity, enabling near-CCSD(T)/cc-pVTZ precision at significantly reduced computational cost.
 Among the 104 APs, thirteen undergo symmetry lowering from their high-symmetry configurations to low-symmetry minima, resulting in a total of 117 distinct geometries analyzed.

 Cyclazine, the parent member with a single central N, serves as a special case.
 It is the only system that retains a negative STG, even after pJT distortion to its low-symmetry minimum (\cthreeh).
 All other APs possess peripheral N atoms, displaying diverse electronic effects.
 Among the 15 systems with N substitution exclusively at electron-rich centers, 12 exhibit negative STGs at their equilibrium geometries.
 Of these, 1,4,9-triazacyclazine emerges as a previously unexplored member with potential INVEST character.
 Analysis across the 15 topologically stabilized systems further reveals that high-symmetry members (\dthreeh~and~\ctwov) display minimal HOMO–LUMO overlap, akin to cyclazine, while some of the lower-symmetry species (\cthreeh~and~\cs) show greater frontier MO overlap, resulting in larger, positive STGs.
 All three APs with N atoms solely at electron-deficient sites undergo pJT distortion, losing their inverted gap behavior.
 The remaining 85 systems feature mixed substitution patterns, of which only six have been explored before.